kiboschool/course-c4s-writing/src/communicating-for-success/listening-and-speaking-effectively.md

 After completing this lesson, you will be able to:

-- Identify and overcome barriers to effective listening.
+- Identify and overcome barriers to listening.
 - Implement active listening to improve your interactions with other people.
 - Select appropriate words for effective verbal communication.
 - Utilize paralanguage to improve how you use your voice when speaking.
 - Employ nonverbal communication to strengthen your verbal communication.
-- Give effective presentations, including elevator pitches of yourself or your ideas.
+- Give elevator pitches to effectively introduce yourself or your ideas.

 ## Getting Focused